pygsflow/pygsflow/JOSS/paper.md

 community, and thank all past contributors for their work.
 Any use of trade, product, or firm names is for descriptive purposes only and does not imply endorsement by the U.S. Government.

+# Funding
+This work was funded by the USGS's Water Availability and Use Program.

 # References